Urshanabi: Role in the Epic of Gilgamesh

 and if the Seven Sages did not lay its foundations!

 One šār is city, one šār date-grove, one šār is clay-pit, half a šār the temple of Ištar:

 three šār and a half (is) Uruk, (its) measurement.

-It constitutes a repeat of a part of the first tablet of the epic, which similarly described Uruk, its walls and important locations within it.
-It is commonly assumed that its purpose is to show Gilgamesh accepted the wall he built around the city will remain his legacy, but according to George it might be more broadly inviting the reader to contemplate the nature of then-contemporary society and its achievements, exemplified by the city of Uruk.
+It constitutes a repetition of a part of the first tablet of the epic, which similarly described Uruk, its walls, and important locations within it.
+It is commonly assumed that this passage's purpose is to show that Gilgamesh accepted that the wall that he built around the city will remain his legacy, but according to George it might be more broadly inviting the reader to contemplate the nature of then-contemporary society and its achievements, exemplified by the city of Uruk.
 According to his interpretation, Urshanabi here effectively functions as a stand-in for the audience.

 Proposed relevance outside the epic

 Following Berossus’ account of the flood, in which the hero Xisuthros and his family were accompanied by a pilot on their ship, Andrew R. George proposes that Urshanabi might be a figure from the older version of the same tradition, and similarly was believed to be one of the protagonists of a flood myth.

 Since a part of the ocean separating the domain of Utnapishtim from the world is described as the “waters of death”, George also suggests that it is not impossible that Urshanabi was additionally believed to act as the ferryman of the dead, comparable to Greek Charon.
 Daniel Schwemer has also voiced support for this hypothesis.
 However, both authors acknowledge this role is elsewhere directly attested for the underworld being Ḫumuṭ-tabal (“carry off quickly”).
 Additionally, in a number of incantations Gilgamesh is addressed as a ferryman of the dead responsible for transporting them through the river Hubur.